Signs an Insurance Company Is Acting in Bad Faith

 • Civil Remedies: Policyholders can seek damages for bad faith, including compensatory damages, punitive damages, and reimbursement for legal fees.

-Why Hiring a Florida Insurance Lawyer is Important
+Why Is Hiring a Florida Insurance Lawyer Important?

 Our experienced Florida insurance claim lawyers can provide significant advantages when dealing with bad-faith insurance: